 A cost-effective approach for many technicians is to buy one quality instrument designed primarily for voltage (a DMM) and another tool primarily used for current (a clamp meter).

 The right combination of test equipment depends on the equipment you work on and the measurements you make.
 With a clamp meter, for example, you might need a low-pass filter to eliminate electronic interference that could distort readings.

-Here are some general guidelines for deciding which tool might be right for you:
+Guidelines for deciding which meter is right for you:

-- Basic DMM: If your job requires only basic voltage and continuity measurements.
+- Basic meter: If your job requires only basic voltage and continuity measurements.

-- High-end DMM: If your job involves power quality work.
+- High-end digital multimeter : If your job involves power quality work.
 You’ll need the high resolution and advanced features not found on clamp meters.

 - Basic clamp meter: If you just need basic current measurements such as ensuring all three phases on your feeders are pulling the same current.